Sandspit Residents & Ratepayers Assoc.

 If you’re calling there, please thank them for their support.

 We hope that everyone will become involved in keeping up fresh bait supplies to the bait stations on their property.
 If you enjoy the birdlife around your home, this is the most important thing for you to take on.
 We also look after a large network of bait stations in the reserves.
 The volunteers who have maintained these for years need help.This is mainly a Spring and Autumn activity.
 One of the joys of Sandspit is the great variety of small birds, grey warblers, fantails, waxeyes, finches, tuis, even rosellas and of course quails.
 There are many reports that the birdlife is increasing since the commencement of the predator management programme.
 There are reports that Quail are have been seen in groups of as many as 30.
 The birdlife is incredibly vulnerable to rats over winter so now is the time to kill off the rats as they reinvade.
 If you see a stoat please tell Mike Smith about it.
 They would like to know where you saw it.
 We have invested in more stoat traps to try to clean out the recent invaders.

 Membership of Sandspit Ratepayers & Residents Association.

-This is open to anyone who lives in Sandspit, from the intersection of Sharp Road and Sandspit Road, along Mahurangi East Road, up to and including James Street.
-Recent changes to our constitution opened membership to properties on the north side of Sharp Road up to No. 289.
-Join us for just $25 per annum, to assure yourselves that Sandspit continues to be the place you prefer to live.
+This is open to anyone who lives in Sandspit, from Monarch Downs on Sharp Road, along Mahurangi East Road, up to and including James Street and heading towards Warkworth to Hamilton Road.
+Our membership is just $25 per annum, to assure yourselves that Sandspit continues to be the place you prefer to live.